mehranmushtaq/Machine-Learning-with-scikit-learn-and-from-scratch/ml-from-scratch/README.md

 ## Machine Learning Algorithms From Scratch

-This directory contains Machine Learning algorithms implemented from scratch using NumPy only, without using high-level libraries like scikit-learn.
+This directory contains **Machine Learning algorithms implemented from scratch using NumPy only**, without using high-level libraries like scikit-learn.

-The goal of this project is to deeply understand the mathematics and inner workings of Machine Learning algorithms.
+The goal of this project is to deeply understand the **mathematics and inner workings of Machine Learning algorithms.**

 ## Algorithms Implemented